Quick Start

 }

-Split code at natural boundaries so language models receive coherent, complete units.
+Split code at natural boundaries so language models receive coherent, complete units which is ideal for embedding pipelines and context windows.

 from tree_sitter_language_pack import process, ProcessConfig